 For many individuals the new age experience of social media just doesn't cut the tactile experience or breadth of knowledge that you can gain from a hardback book.
-In recent years we've seen the return of interior design books coming up in popularity, thanks to the display of many talented design artisans forwarding on their knowledgable two cents.
+In recent years we've seen the return of interior design books in popularity, thanks to the display of many talented design artisans forwarding on their knowledgeable two cents.
 So if you're looking to embark on a new design journey and wondering which book is best, look no further!

-Whether it's a coffee table book, or educational resource below are our selection of the best interior books for you.
+Whether it's a coffee table book or educational resource, below are our selection of the best interior books for you.

 Originally published in accordance with the magazines 100th anniversary, this book covers a vibrant visual history of design from Architectural Digest.
 Here you'll find the best curated selects from the editors arsenal.
 The book includes over 100 years of design covering a range of subjects.
 This is for the budding designer who enjoys their history when putting together their personal home inspiration.

 Internationally renowned for her high-end residential projects, Tamsin Johnson's work never fails to inspire.
 Her intuitive approach to design looks at both history and functionality, combing pieces from across decades and worldly landscapes.
 Her aesthetic honours the element of surprise, which she unleashes with a playful use of colour and scale.
 This is the perfect design dictionary for those who truly want to learn the art of conceptual coastal design.